 Responding to a call to reach out even further, First Baptist has been organizing regular mission trips outside of Massachusetts since 1993.

-In 2016, our Mission Team traveled to Plymouth, North Carolina.
-The group from First Baptist had the joy of working with CROSS (Christians Reaching Out in Sacred Service), a mission of Plymouth United Methodist Church.
-The CROSS mission is to bring volunteers and communities together to improve the homes and lives of low-income homeowners.
+In 2018, our Mission Team traveled to Plymouth, North Carolina.
+The group from First Baptist had the joy of working with Coastal Carolina Rebuilding Ministry (CCRM), a mission that grew out of the Plymouth United Methodist Church.
+The CCRM mission is to bring volunteers and communities together to improve the homes and lives of low-income homeowners.
 They are committed to helping low-income people, those who are at risk of becoming low-income and communities in need: “We respect the integrity, strengths and assets of all people.
 We strengthen lives, homes and communities.”

 In 2017, we were blessed to fly to Nicaragua to work with AMOS Health & Hope, a public health ministry in Nicaragua led by two American Baptist Medical Missionaries, Dr. David Parajon and Dr. Laura Parajon.
 AMOS strives to empower 22 rural communities and one urban clinic in Managua to improve their physical and mental health by identifying resources of leadership from within each community.